Type 3 Obesity: Causes, Risks & Effective Solutions

 3. Prescription Weight Loss Medications

-Newer medications like Ozempic, Wegovy, and Mounjaro help with weight loss by controlling appetite and blood sugar levels.
-These are especially helpful for people with insulin resistance.
+Medications like Ozempic, Wegovy, and Mounjaro can assist with shedding pounds by managing appetite and blood sugar levels.
+They’re especially beneficial for those dealing with insulin resistance.

 4. Intensive Lifestyle Changes